 The good news is that even though your dog may be a picky eater, there are ways you can encourage healthier eating.

 There are two kinds of dogs.
 The first kind lives to eat.
 They will devour anything you put in front of them.
 The second kind eats to live.
 They pick and choose, take longer to finish meals, and sometimes won’t finish them at all.

-A dog’s size, breed, and age often dictate whether he adores food or could care less.
+A dog’s size, breed, and age often dictate whether they adore food or could care less.
 “Every Labrador who ever lived is food motivated,” Murray says.
 Smaller canines, such as Maltese and Yorkies, tend to be more discriminating.

 When Does Picky Eating Become a Problem?